Solar neutrino physics: Solar neutrino physics

 Figure~\ref{fig:survival-NSI} shows how NSI might change the survival probability $P_{ee}$.
 Here all the curves are produced using Eq.~\eqref{eq:p-ee-NSI} assuming the central solar density $\rho=10^{2}{\rm g}/{\rm cm}^{3}$, $\Delta m_{21}^{2}=7.5\times10^{-5}{\rm eV}^{2}$, and $\theta_{12}=34^{\circ}$.
 As shown in Fig.~\ref{fig:survival-NSI}, NSI with sizable $\epsilon_{1,2}$ can distort the standard MSW-LMA solution significantly at intermediate energies of a few MeV (the {\it up-turn}).
 It implies that measurements at the {\it up-turn} would be crucial to probing new physics effects on solar neutrinos.
 Very recently, the Super-Kamiokande collaboration performed an analysis on the $^{8}$B solar neutrino data collected with 277 kton-yr exposure and reported that nonzero values of $\epsilon_{1}$ and $\epsilon_{2}$ are favored at $1.8\sigma$ (for NSI with the $u$ quark) or $1.6\sigma$ (with the $d$ quark)~\cite{2203.11772}.

 Another interesting consequence of introducing NSI is that they can lead to the so-called LMA-Dark (LMA-D) solution~\cite{Esteban:2018ppq,Miranda:2004nb,Bakhti:2014pva, Farzan:2015doa, Chaves:2021pey}.
 The LMA-D solution arises from a well-known degeneracy: performing the transformation $\theta_{12}\to \pi/2-\theta_{12}$, $\Delta m_{31}^2\to -\Delta m_{31}^2$, and $\delta_{\rm CP}\to \pi/2-\delta_{\rm CP}$, the Hamiltonian $H$ in vacuum changes to $-H^*$, implying that the oscillation probabilities in vacuum are invariant under the above transformation.
 For instance, Eq.~\eqref{eq:-6} is explicitly invariant under the transformation.
-In matter, the degeneracy is broken by the standard MSW effect, but it can be restored by NSI parameter shifting.
+In matter, the degeneracy is broken by the standard MSW effect, but it can be approximately restored by NSI parameter shifting when the energy dependence of $P_{ee}$ is weak (e.g.~$10\ \text{MeV}\lesssim E_{\nu}\lesssim20\ \text{MeV}$).
 Hence the observed $^8{\rm B}$ neutrino flux could be explained either by the standard MSW-LMA solution or the LMA-D solution with large NSI and the above transformation.
 Currently, the LMA-D solution is disfavored by elastic neutrino scattering data at $2\sigma$ C.L.~\cite{Chaves:2021pey}.

 \textbf{$\blacksquare$ Effect on detection}

 Another effect of NSI on solar neutrinos is that they may modify the cross section of neutrino scattering with target particles at detection.
 Solar neutrinos are either detected via CC processes (e.g. $\nu_{e}+{}^{37}{\rm Cl}\to e^{-}+{}^{37}{\rm Ar}$) or elastic scattering (e.g. $\nu_{e}+e^{-}\to\nu_{e}+e^{-}$) which involves NC and/or CC interactions.
 Since the target particle has to be a nucleus for the former, only CC-like NSI with quarks could be relevant.
 However, due to existing strong constraints on CC-like NSI, most studies on the scattering effect are mainly concerned with NC-like NSI, which modifies only elastic scattering cross sections.